alan-turing-institute/AutisticaCitizenScience/project-communications/academic-updates/researchfish-updates-2021.md

 **Challenges of involvement**
 * Nature of condition can affect ability to be involved
 * Small number of people or appropriate people are difficult to engage
 * Lack of resources to support effective involvement
 * Difficulty in finding appropriate ways to communicate and engage,Concerns about how 'representative' views are **Why was involving people challenging?**
 Difference made by patient involvement
 Our research is fundamentally participatory, and we have actively engaged and recruited members of the affected community.
-This is a community of people on the autism spectrum, their relatives, carers, and allie.
+This is a community of people on the autism spectrum, their relatives, carers, and allies.
 Their work has been core to a number of dimensions: determining the research question; setting the direction of the project; inputting their concerns and desired outputs; designing the methods of the study, co-authoring papers, attending stakeholder meetings, and strategising methods.
 As such, their involvement has been critical to the research direction, content, and progress.
-We remain committed to research for and by autistic people, and have been meticulous in ensuring diverse autistic people, including those with complex needs and co-occuding conditions, are involved throughout in a way which is respectful and empowering.
+We remain committed to research for and by autistic people, and have been meticulous in ensuring diverse autistic people, including those with complex needs and co-occurring conditions, are involved throughout in a way which is respectful and empowering.
 Our ongoing platform development is also rigorously based on recommendations from the community.
-Furtheremore, a key research goal has been to empower autistic participants through their involvement.
+Furthermore, a key research goal has been to empower autistic participants through their involvement.
 There have been some highly significant outcomes for autistic individuals.
 Here is a selection:
 	* Autistic adult with epilepsy: after setbacks following illness and coronavirus disruptions, being inspired to enter into autism research, applying for a master's course, and delivering own research at a postgraduate-level conference.
-	* Autistic adult with dyspraxia: becoming a neurodiversity advocate at thier workplace and being inspired to apply for a secondment to The Alan Turinig Institute .
+	* Autistic adult with dyspraxia: becoming a neurodiversity advocate at thier workplace and being inspired to apply for a secondment to The Alan Turinig Institute.
 	* Autistica adult and parent of autistic individual: being empowered to have her voice heard and to have a tangible impact on adjustments to environments to make them more neurodiverse in additional contexts.
 	* Autistic adult: found the project invaluable in dealing with mental health difficulties exacerbated by Covid-19.